cypress-io/cypress-documentation/source/api/commands/screenshot.md

 })
 ```

-## `after:screenshot` plugin event
+## `after:screenshot` background event

-You can get details about any given screenshot and manipulate it after it has been written to disk with the {% url '`after:screenshot` plugin event' after-screenshot-api %}.
+You can get details about any given screenshot and manipulate it after it has been written to disk with the {% url '`after:screenshot` background event' after-screenshot-event %}.

 ## Test Failures